quanteda/quanteda.textstats/cran-comments.md

 As per the existing CRAN checks, installation fails on r-oldrel-windows-ix86+x86_64, but this is apparently not a fault of quanteda.textstats, but rather a problem with RcppParallel, which fails on that platform.

+In checking via devtools::check_win_oldrelease(), we see:

+** checking whether the namespace can be loaded with stated dependencies ...
+NOTE Warning in .recacheSubclasses(def@className, def, env) : undefined subclass "numericVector" of class "Mnumeric"; definition not updated

+A namespace must be able to be loaded with just the base namespace
+loaded: otherwise if the namespace gets loaded by a saved object, the session will be unable to start.

+Probably some imports need to be declared in the NAMESPACE file.

+but are not sure where this is coming from.

 ## Downstream dependencies

 No new breaking downstream dependencies.